Chain Lightning (1950 film): Plot

 Lt.
 Colonel Matt Brennan, a B-17 bomber pilot in World War II, runs a civilian flying school in peacetime.
-He is reunited with an old US Army Air Force buddy, Major Hinkle.
+He is reunited with his old Army Air Force buddy, Major Hinkle.

-Brennan is offered a job at the Willis Aircraft Company as chief test pilot for an experimental high-speed jet fighter known as the JA-3, designed by Carl Troxell, who knows Brennan from the war (having accompanied him on a bombing mission over Germany to evaluate the B-17's real-life performance).
+Brennan is offered a job at the Willis Aircraft Company as chief test pilot for an experimental high-speed jet fighter known as the JA-3, designed by Carl Troxell, who had accompanied Brennan on a bombing mission over Germany during World War II to evaluate the B-17's real-life performance.